rach/pome/README.md

 ##Supported PostgreSQL Versions

 The tool has been developed and tested against PG 9.4 and it should be working on the future version.
-Pome don't have the intent to support older versions because it may require to have differents SQL statement for a different version but if there is some requests it will be considered.
+Pome doesn't have the intent to support older versions because it may require to have differents SQL statement for a different version but if there are some requests it will be considered.

-##Running the tests

-createuser suma
-createdb suma_test --owner suma

 ##Stateless